-We have limited experience in launching and marketing our internally-developed drugs and third-party drugs.
+We have limited experience in launching and marketing our internally developed drugs and third-party drugs.
 If we are unable to further develop marketing and sales capabilities or enter into agreements with third parties to market and sell our drugs and third-party drugs, we may not be able to generate substantial product sales revenue.

-In 2017, in connection with our strategic collaboration with Celgene Logistics Sàrl, a Bristol Myers Squibb company ("BMS"), we were granted an exclusive license in the People's Republic of China ("PRC" or "China"), excluding Hong Kong, Macau and Taiwan, to commercialize BMS's approved cancer therapies, ABRAXANE®, REVLIMID®, and VIDAZA®, and acquired BMS's commercial operations in China, excluding certain functions.
+In 2017, in connection with our strategic collaboration with Celgene Logistics Sàrl, a Bristol Myers Squibb company ("BMS"), we were granted an exclusive license in the People's Republic of China ("PRC" or "China"), excluding Hong Kong, Macau and Taiwan, to commercialize BMS's approved cancer therapies, REVLIMID®, VIDAZA® and ABRAXANE®, and acquired BMS's commercial operations in China, excluding certain functions.
 We started marketing BMS's approved drugs in September 2017.

-In October 2019, we entered into a strategic collaboration with Amgen with respect to its commercial-stage oncology products XGEVA® (which received approval from the National Medical Products Administration ("NMPA") and was made available in China in September 2019), KYPROLIS® and BLINCYTO® and a portfolio of clinical- and late-preclinical-stage oncology pipeline products, and the agreement became effective on January 2, 2020.
-In April 2020, two Amgen oncology pipeline assets were removed from the collaboration due to portfolio prioritization, and the parties expect that the development plan for the assets in the portfolio will continue to evolve over time.
+In October 2019, we entered into a strategic collaboration with Amgen with respect to its commercial-stage oncology products XGEVA® (which we started commercializing in China since July 2020), KYPROLIS® and BLINCYTO® and a portfolio of clinical- and late-preclinical-stage oncology pipeline products, and the agreement became effective on January 2, 2020.
 In connection with this strategic collaboration, we are authorized to commercialize the oncology products of Amgen in China for five or seven years and have the option to retain one of the three oncology products to commercialize for as long as the product is sold in China.
-For each pipeline product that is approved in China, we will also have the right to commercialize the pipeline product for seven years in China and the right to retain approximately one of every three approved pipeline assets, other than AMG 510, for commercialization in China.
+For each pipeline product that is approved in China, we will also have the right to commercialize the pipeline product for seven years in China and the right to retain approximately one of every three approved pipeline assets, other than sotorasib (AMG 510), Amgen's investigational KRAS G12C inhibitor, for commercialization in China.

-In November 2019, our BTK inhibitor BRUKINSATM (zanubrutinib) received accelerated approval from the FDA as a treatment for mantle cell lymphoma ("MCL") in adult patients who have received at least one prior therapy and we launched BRUKINSA in the United States soon after approval.
-In December 2019, our anti-PD-1 antibody tislelizumab received approval from the NMPA as a treatment for patients with classical Hodgkin's Lymphoma ("cHL") who have received at least two prior therapies and we launched tislelizumab in China in March 2020.
-In April 2020, tislelizumab received approval from the NMPA as a treatment for patients with locally advanced or metastatic urothelial carcinoma ("UC"), a form of bladder cancer, with PD-L1 high expression whose disease progressed during or following platinum-containing chemotherapy or within 12 months of neoadjuvant or adjuvant treatment with platinum-containing chemotherapy.
+In November 2019, our BTK inhibitor BRUKINSA® (zanubrutinib) received accelerated approval from the FDA as a treatment for mantle cell lymphoma ("MCL") in adult patients who have received at least one prior therapy and we launched BRUKINSA® in the United States soon after approval.
+In June 2020, BRUKINSA® was approved in China for the treatment of MCL in adult patients who have received at least one prior therapy and chronic lymphocytic leukemia ("CLL") or small lymphocytic lymphoma ("SLL") in adult patients who have received at least one prior therapy, and we launched BRUKINSA® in China soon after approval.
+In December 2019, our anti-PD-1 antibody tislelizumab received approval from the NMPA as a treatment for patients with classical Hodgkin's Lymphoma ("cHL") who have received at least two prior therapies, and we launched tislelizumab in China in March 2020.
+In April 2020, tislelizumab received approval from the NMPA as a treatment for patients with locally advanced or metastatic urothelial carcinoma ("UC"), a form of bladder cancer, with PD-L1 high expression whose disease progressed during or following platinum-containing chemotherapy or within 12 months of neoadjuvant treatment with platinum-containing chemotherapy.

-We continue to build our salesforce in China and the United States to commercialize our internally-developed drugs (including BRUKINSA and tislelizumab) and third-party drugs, and any additional drugs or drug candidates that we may develop or in-license, which will require significant capital expenditures, management resources and time.
+We continue to build our salesforce in China and the United States to commercialize our internally developed drugs, third-party in-licensed drugs, and any additional drugs or drug candidates that we may develop or in-license, which will require significant capital expenditures, management resources and time.